The 25 Best Things to Do in Sayulita Mexico + Travel Guide

 Is Sayulita a party town?

-Yes, Sayulita is considered a party town because there is always something going on at night.
+Yes, Sayulita is considered a party town because something is always going on at night.

 However, if you are not a party animal and you love peace and quiet, you will appreciate tranquil hotels just outside town but still at walking distance.